hrfried/espectre/README.md

 A: Yes, if your router has 2.4GHz Wi-Fi (virtually all modern routers have it).

 **Q: How much does it cost in total?**
-A: Hardware: ~€10 for an ESP32-S3 or ESP32-C6 device.
+A: Hardware: ~€10 for an ESP32 device (S3/C6 recommended, other variants also work).
 Software: All free and open source.
 You'll also need Home Assistant running somewhere (Raspberry Pi ~€35-50, or any existing PC/NAS).

 **Q: Do I need to modify anything on the router?**
 A: No!
 The router works normally.
 The sensor "listens" to Wi-Fi signals without modifying anything.